 - A. Application procedure.
 The applicant shall file with the Town Clerk's office the following documents: - (1) A current property survey of the open development area.
-The survey shall be prepared in accordance with the most current minimum standard detail requirements for ALTA/ACSM Land Title Surveys as adopted by American Land Title Association and National Society of Professional Surveyors. - (a) Single-lot applications: a minimum of ten (10) copies. - (b) Multiple-lot applications: a minimum of twenty (20) copies. - (2) A copy of the recorded deed describing the subject premises. - (3) A minimum of 20 copies of a development plan (minimum of 10 copies for a one-lot application), at a scale of not less than one inch equals 20 feet, that, at a minimum, shall include:

-(a) The name and address of the owner(s) of the land to be developed; the name and address of the developer(s), if other than the owner.

-(b) All pertinent features, such as existing structures, streets, USGA topography and other information that may influence the design of the plan.

-(c) The location, width and approximate grade of all proposed access roadways.
+The survey shall be prepared in accordance with the most current minimum standard detail requirements for ALTA/ACSM land title surveys as adopted by American Land Title Association and National Society of Professional Surveyors. - (a) Single-lot applications: a minimum of 10 copies. - (b) Multiple-lot applications: a minimum of 20 copies.
+(For lots existing as of the adoption of this code) - (2) A copy of the recorded deed describing the subject premises. - (3) A minimum of 20 copies of a development plan (minimum of 10 copies for a one-lot application), at a scale of not less than one inch equals 20 feet, that, at a minimum, shall include: - (a) The name and address of the owner(s) of the land to be developed; the name and address of the developer(s), if other than the owner. - (b) All pertinent features, such as existing structures, streets, USGA topography and other information that may influence the design of the plan. - (c) The location, width and approximate grade of all proposed access roadways.

-(d) The location, dimensions and area of all proposed or existing lots, drainage plans, public utilities and sewage disposal.

-(e) The names of all property owners of record within a five-hundred-foot radius of all property lines of the proposed open development area.

-(f) The acreage of the tract to be developed to the nearest 1/10 of an acre.

-(g) The five-hundred- and one-hundred-year floodplains, as appropriate.

-(h) National Wetland Inventory and New York State Department of Environmental Conservation mapped wetlands.

-(i) The location and approximate watershed size of all drainage ways.

-(j) Any other information deemed appropriate or requested by the Town Board and/or Planning Board.

-(4) Narrative description of the planned private right-of-way including:

-- (a) Specifications for the private right-of-way including driveway and utilities. - (b) Ownership of the right-of-way. - (c) A maintenance plan for the right-of-way. - (5) A statement as to the proposed water supply and similar utilities service capabilities. - (6) Fee payable to the Town of Aurora, as determined by a sum established in the Town Standard Schedule of for each proposed lot within the open development area. - B. New York State Environmental Quality Review Act.
-All requirements of the State Environmental Quality Review Act shall be complied with prior to consideration by the Town Board. - (1) Part I of the Short Form SEQR must be submitted at this time for one-lot ODA. - (2) Part I of the Full SEQR must be submitted at this time for multiple-lot ODA. - C. Submission date.

-(1) Multiple-lot ODA.
-The date of submission of a completed application and attachments shall be the date of the next general meeting of the Town Board, at least 10 days after receipt of the same by the Town Clerk.
+- (d) The location, dimensions and area of all proposed or existing lots, drainage plans, public utilities and sewage disposal. - (e) The names of all property owners of record within a five-hundred-foot radius of all property lines of the proposed open development area. - (f) The acreage of the tract to be developed to the nearest 1/10 of an acre. - (g) The five-hundred- and one-hundred-year floodplains, as appropriate. - (h) National Wetland Inventory and New York State Department of Environmental Conservation mapped wetlands. - (i) The location and approximate watershed size of all drainageways. - (j) Any other information deemed appropriate or requested by the Town Board and/or Planning Board. - (4) Narrative description of the planned private right-of-way, including: - (a) Specifications for the private right-of-way, including driveway and utilities. - (b) Ownership of the right-of-way. - (c) A maintenance plan for the right-of-way. - (5) A statement as to the proposed water supply and similar utilities service capabilities. - (6) Fee payable to the Town of Aurora, as determined by a sum established in the Town Standard Schedule of for each proposed lot within the open development area. - B. New York State Environmental Quality Review Act.
+All requirements of the State Environmental Quality Review Act shall be complied with prior to consideration by the Town Board. - (1) Part I of the short-form SEQR must be submitted at this time for a one-lot ODA. - (2) Part I of the full SEQR must be submitted at this time for a multiple-lot ODA. - C. Submission date. - (1) Single-lot ODA.
+The date of submission of a completed application and attachments shall be the date filed with the Town Clerk.
+(2) Multiple-lot ODA.

-(2) Single-lot ODA.
 The date of submission of a completed application and attachments shall be the date filed with the Town Clerk.